Links on Android Authority may earn us a commission. Learn more.

 The biggest change is the addition of warm lighting support.
 You can set the Kindle on a schedule or simply adjust it between completely off, and a deep, warm yellow shade.
 I found setting it somewhere midway on the scale made for a close approximation of a paperback novel.
 Unlike an LCD, an e-ink display doesn’t really emit blue light that can disrupt sleep, but the colder tones of a regular Kindle can still make it hard to relax when reading in dim light.
 The warm lighting option on the Oasis mitigates this almost entirely.

-Like the previous generation Kindle Oasis, the new one can automatically manage screen brightness levels.
+Like the previous generation Kindle Oasis, the 2019 model can automatically manage screen brightness levels.
 I found it to err on the lower end of the scale, but give it a few minutes and you get used to the book-like characteristic of the display.

 The reading experience on the Kindle Oasis is exemplary.
 Truly, the 7-inch, 300ppi display with 12 LEDs illuminating it is fantastic to look at.
 That extra pixel density compared to the entry-level Kindle makes text look crisp, and it doesn’t take long to forget that you are reading on a digital device.